klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

 The *Escherichia* genus comprises several clades, including *Escherichia albertii*, *E. fergusonii*, five cryptic *Escherichia* clades (I–V) and *E. coli* sensu stricto.
 Within *E. coli*, strains can be further divided into seven main phylogroups: A, B1, B2, C, D, E and F.

-Kleborate assigns genomes to these phylogroups and clades using `EzClermont tool <https://pmc.ncbi.nlm.nih.gov/articles/PMC7656184/>`_, which is based on in vitro PCR assay logic.
+Kleborate assigns Escherichia genomes to these clades and phylogroups using `EzClermont tool <https://doi.org/10.1099/acmi.0.000143>`_, which is based on *in vitro* PCR assay logic.

 Parameters